quasoft/backgammonjs/README.md

 # backgammonjs
 `backgammonjs` is an extensible multiplayer backgammon game written in JavaScript.

+The game is still work in progress and not playable/installable.

 Backgammon is one of the most popular and ancient board games and there are zillion implementations of it for PC and mobile crafted around the world.

 ## Main goals: